nfbarnes/nfbarnes/README.md

-- 👋 Hi, I’m @nfbarnes
+- 👋 I’m @nfbarnes
-- 👀 I’m interested in humans doing human things
+- 👀 ...interested in humans doing human things
-- 🌱 I’m currently learning digital humanities
+- 🌱 I’m currently studying digital humanities
 - 💞️ I’m looking to collaborate
-- 📫 How to reach out to me: @bynikkibarnes
+- 📫 to reach out to me: @bynikkibarnes

 <!---
 nfbarnes/nfbarnes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.